JoshuaBurt1/SpeciesTracker-NodeJS/README.md

 * Overall Data:
 * Ban user & delete associated info by user email function; AND/OR disassociate with more likely true data until "threshold %" reached
+* database (csv/json) backup comparisons to make sure values are not being manipulated
 <br>

 * Machine Learning: